 The other way is to admit to probate as an informal will, the document which was prepared for the deceased, and which they should have signed, but didn’t, it being signed by their spouse.
 Even though this document, being the deceased’s actual will lacks the deceased’s signature and so does not meet the formal legal requirements for signing a will, the Court has power to waive these formalities using the dispensing power given by the legislation.
 To do this the Court must be satisfied that the deceased intended the document to operate as their last will.
 In Probate law, the testamentary intention of the deceased is paramount.
 Courts are concerned about a will-maker’s testamentary intentions, and as expressed in the document they intend to operate as their will.
 See section 8 of the Succession Act 2006 (NSW) for example below.

-Extra expense and delay
+Extra expense and delay from the mistake

 Resolving the problem of a mistakenly signed will comes with extra expense and some delay.
 This is because an additional application needs to be made to the Probate Court for orders and declarations.
 The details will depend upon the specific circumstances in each case but will involve obtaining evidence and preparing court documents.
 The Court has very wide powers and may call upon and have regard to any evidence of its choosing in order to discern the testator’s intentions during the process of making their will.
 This is a technical area and legal advice and assistance should be sought from solicitors who provide services in this area: follow links to find practitioners here.

-The legislation in New South Wales:
+The law in New South Wales

 When may the Court dispense with the requirements for execution, alteration or revocation of wills? – section 8 of the Succession Act 2006 (NSW) gives the Court discretionary power to dispense with the formalities for executing a will in some circumstances.